jugglinmike/proposal-conflict-comment/README.md

 # Conflict Comment

+*This project was created as an [April Fools' Day](https://en.wikipedia.org/wiki/April_Fools'_Day) joke for April 1, 2020.
+It is not a sincere proposal.*

 This repository contains a proposal for extending the lexical grammar of the ECMAScript programming language.
 It is currently in stage 0 of [the TC39 process](https://tc39.github.io/process-document/).